saurabhnative/hashnodeblogposts/ckjebpavp0mw0lvs1ago03kkw.md

 %[https://www.youtube.com/watch?v=92DepoFu-AY&list=PLZ1FmiaTE30VjaUOFodmrMVmilAcEvvRV]

+The complete source code for this project can be found here: [Github](https://github.com/codeclassifiers/newyeargreeting)

 That concludes our short tutorial on building new year greeting using CSS animation.
 Have fun and happy new year🥳